Home » BEST 14 WATERFALLS IN BALI – The Ultimate Bali Waterfalls Blog

 Bali is a combination of beaches, rice fields, amazing viewpoints, lush green mountains, volcanos and lots of beautiful waterfalls.
-But there are so many different waterfalls around the island that it’s hard to choose which ones are worth a visit.
-After spending a total of 6 months in Bali we have seen every Bali waterfall and created this ultimate Bali waterfalls guide for you!
-In this blog post you will find the best and most beautiful Bali waterfalls.
-We also give you practical tips about how to get there and photography tips to capture the waterfalls in Bali at its best!
+But there are so many different waterfalls in Bali around the island that it’s hard to choose which ones are worth a visit.
+After spending a total of 9 months in Bali we have seen every Bali waterfall and created this ultimate Bali waterfalls guide for you!
+In this blog post you will find the best and most beautiful waterfalls in Bali.
+We also give you practical tips about how to get to the waterfalls and photography tips to capture the waterfalls in Bali at its best!

-Tukad Cepung waterfall to catch the magical light rays
+Tukad Cepung waterfall with its magical light rays

 Located nearby Ubud this waterfall can easily be combined with a visit to Tibumana waterfall, Kanto Lampo waterfall and Tegenungan waterfall.
 Tukad Cepung waterfall is secluded in a cave where the water pours straight down along rocks.
 It looks like a beautiful curtain of satin.
 When you’re going here on a sunny day you’ll be in for a real treat.
 The magical light rays will show their beauty and create light beams you’ve never seen before.
 If you turn your back to the waterfall you will see a few rocks piled up where the light rays shine perfectly on.
 This is your second photo spot of this location!
 Climb up the rocks with the mounted staircase and stand in the light for a special shot!
 Read our complete guide to Tukad Cepung waterfall here.